bandithijo/odoo-docker-compose/README.md

 **Don't worry about your data.** It safe on `var/lib/odoo/.local/` and `var/lib/postgresql/data/pgdata/`.

-And if you want to get Odoo again, just run
+And if you want to get into Odoo again, just run

 ```
 docker compose up -d
 ```

-And you get your data back.
+And you will get your data back.

 ## Restart